 Livestream (Vimeo) ⭐⭐⭐

 Third, let’s take a look at Livestream.
-Like the other streaming video platforms we’ve covered thus far, Livestream includes support for VOD and live steaming.
+Like the other streaming video platforms we’ve covered thus far, Livestream includes support for VOD and live streaming.
 It also offers a variety of features including analytics and streaming to social platforms.
-It’s also worth knowing that Vimeo acquired Livestream recently, and that both are now merging their services.
+It’s also worth knowing that Vimeo acquired Livestream recently and that both are now merging their services.

 - Does not publicize how videos are delivered